| | |

 Where to Stay: The River House Inn offers elegant riverside lodging with easy access to Old Town Florence’s charm.

-There you have it—your guide to the best beach towns in Oregon.
+And there you have it—your guide to the best beach towns in Oregon.
 These gems each have their own unique blend of attractions, culinary delights, and places to stay.
 So pack your bags, hit the road, and let the Oregon coast weave its magic spell over you.
 Happy exploring!